Our Skin Cancer Prevention Programme exists to ensure no person with albinism dies of skin cancer

 A study at one of our clinic sites showed presentations of skin cancer to have reduced by 85.7% since our first visit.

 With over eight hours of intense sunlight a day, East Africa is one of the hottest places on Earth.
 Without the protective pigment melanin, people with albinism are highly vulnerable to skin cancer.
 Inadequate skin screening provision, lethally slow rates of diagnosis and an appalling lack of sun protection education, sunscreen, wide-brimmed hats and protective clothing have given epidemic prevalence to this otherwise preventable disease.
-Only 2% of people with albinism in Tanzania survive skin cancer to reach the age of 40.
+Available estimates suggest fewer than 10% of people with albinism in Tanzania survive skin cancer to reach the age of 40.

 Standing Voice’s Skin Cancer Prevention Programme is an expanding network of regular skincare clinics reaching thousands of people with albinism in their own communities across Tanzania.
 We reach over 2,000 people with albinism every 4 months, and operate at 30 clinic sites across 9 regions of Tanzania.
 Prior to our services, the majority of those with albinism lacked access to adequate skincare, while the fortunate few receiving treatment faced an average waiting time of 14-17 months.
 Our patients now wait a maximum of 4 months.
 The Skin Cancer Prevention Programme is a blueprint to be replicated and expanded across Sub-Saharan Africa.

 Just 2% of people with albinism in Tanzania live beyond the age of 40